 6. Understand Reserve component pay and benefits.

-Here's one of the biggest understatements of all time: Reserve component pay and benefits are different from active duty.
+Here's one of the biggest understatements of all time: Reserve component pay and benefits are different from those for active duty.

 Knowing how you get paid and when certain benefits apply helps maximize your financial security.
 Begin the learning process by asking yourself these questions:

-7. Understand your Reserve Component Survivor Benefit Plan, or RCSBP, decision.
+7. Understand your Reserve Component Survivor Benefit Plan decision.

 Your RCSBP decision is important because it can affect the financial security of your family if something happens to you.
-To help you better understand your decision, read Understand your reserve component survivor benefit plan options.
+It’s one of the biggest military retirement decisions you’ll make, and you need to make sure you make the right one for you and your beneficiaries.

-Before you're called to active duty, understand how the financial benefits of SCRA can help you and your family.
+Before you're called to active duty, it’s a good idea to understand how the SCRA can help you and your family.

 While you don't have to use these benefits, you have access to them.
 However, in most cases, you must request access — you're not enrolled automatically.